keitaito/KeyPathMacroTestApp/README.md

 Now you can get kind of type check and auto complete.
 Bye bye string key path 👋

 ## Environment
-The Xcode project is created with Xcode Version 8.0 beta (8S128d).
+This Xcode project is created with Xcode Version 8.0 beta (8S128d).
 Watch out storyboard settings and Objective-C's Generics type.
 These new changes would cause this project not to be able to work on Xcode 7.